TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Activator_QRCode.md

 #### Description

 This function is only applicable to the device that has self-entered internet after powered on the device.
-And after resetting the device status, it will connect to the Tuya Cloud Server.

 ```sequence